How Do Sororities Work? Let Us Explain!

 While the sororities are feeling you out during these events, this is also a good opportunity for you to do the same to them.
+Every sorority is different, and you want to find the one that works best for your personality and goals.
 At the end of recruitment, you will need to decide which sorority you want to be a part of.
-These events are perfect to figure out which chapter you would feel the most at home in.
+These events are perfect when it comes to figuring out which chapter you will feel the most at home in.

-Consider recruitment not so different from a job interview.
-You want to put your best self forward to the current sister and make yourself seem like an exciting prospect.
+Recruitment is not so different from a job interview.
+You want to put your best self forward and make yourself seem like an exciting prospect.